 If you are interested in completing an eHNA, or would like more information, please speak to your Clinical Nurse Specialist or one of the Cancer Support team.

-As part of the Service the team has four Cancer Navigators who support patients through their experience of cancer.
-The Navigators each have a focus on a specific type of cancer – Prostate, Breast, Colorectal and Head & Neck cancers, but can assist patients with any type of cancer, and can support patients in completing eHNAs.
-The Navigators can be contacted on 01223 216876 or 01223 216861.
+As part of the service the team has 10 navigators who support patients through their experience of cancer.
+The Navigators each have a focus on a specific cancer type, but can assist patients with any type of cancer, and can support patients in completing eHNAs.
+The Navigators can be contacted on 01223 274801.

 Macmillan Benefits Advice Service

 Macmillan’s trained benefits advisers provide free and confidential benefits advice to people affected by cancer and their families.
 The team can advise you on a wide range of issues including what benefits you’re eligible for, how to maximise your income, support with appeals, tax credits, grants, housing costs and transport concessions.

 - Identification of all benefits and support with applications and form completion

 - Support to access and apply for one off payments such as Macmillan Grants

 - Help with Blue Badge Applications

 We accept referrals (via email or telephone) directly from patients or their family members, and referrals from health care professionals and support workers.